 Check out the below video of all the highlights sightseeing in Amman.
 I recorded all the best places to see and things to do in Amman when visiting and tell you some background information.
 Please give the video a like for my effort helping you to make the most of your trip to Jordan.
 Thank you!

-Make sure you buy a local prepaid sim card for Jordan on arrival at Amman Airport.
-It is the best way to stay connected and you can already get 15 GB data for $15.
+Make sure you saty connected when traveling to Jordan.
+Get yourself an e-sim card or a local prepaid sim card.
+Check out my guide for buying a sim card for Jordan in 2024 or my guide for buying a Jordan sim card on arrival at Amman Airport.
+It is the best way to stay connected and you can already get 15 GB data for $15 USD.
 Click on the link above to see my recommendation, the best network coverage and the where to buy one.

 Amman dates back to 7250 BC, which makes it one of the oldest cities in the world.
 No wonder it has numerous archeological sites and historical places to see, but also modern hip neighborhoods, colorful markets, a thriving food and art scenes and many more cool activities.
 To top this up, the city has this super easygoing atmosphere and friendly locals that’ll make you your trip to Amman one to remember.